Cosmian/kms/README.md

 ### Linux

-Unless you require a FIPS certified cryptographic module, the distribution provided OpenSSL should be sufficient.
+Unless you require a FIPS-certified cryptographic module, the distribution provided by OpenSSL should be sufficient.

-You need to have the development packages of openssl installed.
+You need to have the development packages of OpenSSL installed.
 On Ubuntu, you can install them
 with:

 ```sh